Anshita700/BasketoProject1/README.md

 ->Responsible for Creating  different services

-1.Order Service
+1.Order Service :-> To Place the order

-2.User Service

-3.Product Service
+2.Product Service :-> Created API to add the Product

-4.Payment Service
+3.Payment Service

 Other Functionalities:
 .
-Used JWT token for authorization and SMTP
+OKTA Service Provider : to give User details and authenticate user (JWT Token Service) .
+API Gateway : Responsible for authenticate all the request Passing through API gateway
 # Installation :
 * * Steps